 What is a bartending certification or licence?

 A bartender prepares and serves drinks, typically alcoholic, at a bar or restaurant.
 They often mix cocktails, pour beer and wine, and serve other beverages.
 Bartenders can also take orders, manage bar inventory and handle payments while interacting with customers and providing an enjoyable experience.
-While some provinces and territories may require bartender certification, it’s the establishment that needs an official bartending licence to serve alcohol.

-There are two main types of certifications in bartending: one from bartending schools where the bartender gains knowledge about wines and beer, learns how to create and mix cocktails, and builds an understanding of effective customer service techniques.
-The other certificate comes from a provincial or territorial course that focuses on the responsibilities of safe alcohol service and typically covers the following:
+There are two main types of certifications in bartending.
+One is from bartending schools, where the bartender gains knowledge about wines and beer, learns how to create and mix cocktails and builds an understanding of effective customer service techniques.

 - procedures for checking IDs